eddatasci/unrollment_proj/paper/symposium.md

 itself has several current key milestones, including the development of predicitive algorithms for college completion; simulation of decision-making based on these algorithms; and calculating likely impacts for different groups of students based on these milestones.
+Martin will introduce the use of git and GitHub as a model for open-source research collaborations that are available to the public in development, and will demonstrate how audience members can provide input and feedback to the research team as the work progresses.

-Monique Ositelu, Senior Policy Analyst at the New America Foundation, will discuss her work on the implications of using predictive algorithms for individual institutions.
+*Monique Ositelu, Senior Policy Analyst at the New America Foundation*, will discuss her work on the implications of using predictive algorithms for individual institutions.
 These case studies of institutional decision-making will provide concrete examples of how predictive algorithms influence administrators' decision-making and thereby impacting students' chances of success.
+This analysis evaluates the equity impacts of predictive analytics on enrollment management within higher education.
+In particular, we evaluate the unintended consequences of predictive analytics and implications on access for students of color and low-income students.
+We identify how sectors of higher education institutions are differentially affected by using algorithms for predicting enrollment and graduation.
+We identify which sectors reinforce existing inequities and limit access to higher education for underserved populations.

+The sectors we will evaluate are 4-year public and 4-year private institutions, as well as Historically Black Colleges & Universities (HBCUs).
+We are selecting 4-year institutions because of the dominant presence of enrollment management within this particular sector.
+While private institutions have more discretion in the development and execution of institutional policies; public colleges have a unique commitment to provide access to higher education regionally, in which additional barriers to access -- such as enrollment management -- may jeopardize public institutions’ role within their region.
+Since HBCUs historically have a mission to enroll underserved populations, such as students of color, including this variation of 4-year institutions will provide an opportunity to compare institutional profiles of the types of sectors that may perpetuate inequities in accessing higher education with enrollment management tools.

+In response to the coronavirus, we anticipate that algorithms for enrollment management will shift to include non-traditional variables in attempts to accurately predict students’ enrollment behavior.
+For that reason, the analysis includes a mixed methods approach of semi-formal interviews with enrollment management vendors to identify how changes in enrollment management models may further exacerbate the inequities we gather from the quantitative analysis.
+Although we are using secondary data collected prior to the coronavirus pandemic, through a mixed-methods approach, we will develop implications on how vendors and institutions are perpetuating inequities to access higher education in the wake of COVID-19.

-Karina Salazar, Assistant Professor of Higher Education at the University of Arizona, will discuss how the unrollment project builds on her previous work regarding spatial discrimination in college recruiting, and how the use of data analysis can reveal inequalities in how colleges recruit and retain students.
+*Karina Salazar, Assistant Professor of Higher Education* at the University of Arizona, will discuss how the unrollment project builds on her previous work regarding spatial discrimination in college recruiting, and how the use of data analysis can reveal inequalities in how colleges recruit and retain students.

-Ben Skinner, Assistant Professor of Higher Education at the University of Florida, will discuss the results of the first stage of the project, which involves generating predictive algorithms for bachelor's degree completion among recent high school graduates attending four-year institutions.
+*Ben Skinner, Assistant Professor of Higher Education and Policy* at the University of Florida, will discuss the results of the first stage of the project, which involves generating predictive algorithms for bachelor's degree completion among recent high school graduates attending four-year institutions.
 The data for this part of the study come from the Educational Longitudinal Study of 2002.
 Using this data, the project predicts college graduation based on a large set of covariates, using four different modeling approaches: logistic regression, elastic-net logistic regression, random forests and neural nets.
 Skinner will summarize the results of these models, including